Table of Contents

 </style>

-Change Subscribe Box Background Icon
+## Change Subscribe Box Background Icon

-directory, then with CSS in Ghost Code Injection, add it as background as follow:
+You can add your SVG icon to the theme `/assets` directory, then with CSS in Ghost [Code Injection](#code-injection), add it as a background as follows:

 <style>